BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 ## Introduction

-As can be read from the README this tool is devided in to two parts.
-The main pipeline which runs from the specified ONT and PacBio FASTQ file combined with a reference genome which can be either a fasta file or as a NCBI accesesion number.
-To read more on how to use the pipeline you can read the instruction in README under [pipeline](../README.md#pipeline).
+As can be read from the README, this tool is divided into two parts.
+The main pipeline which runs from the specified ONT and PacBio FASTQ file combined with a reference genome which can be either a fasta file or as a NCBI accession number.
+To read more on how to use the pipeline, you can read the instruction in README under [pipeline](../README.md#pipeline).

-The other option the tool has is to use the V(D)J annotation tool directly, normally this is used in the pipeline already but can also be run as standalone tool.
-To use it you must enter a directory with the assembly files as fasta file and library containing known V(D)J segments.
+The other option the tool has is to use the V(D)J annotation tool directly, normally this is used in the pipeline already but can also be run as a standalone tool.
+To use it, you must enter a directory with the assembly files as fasta file and a library containing known V(D)J segments.
 More about this also be read in the README under [annotation](../README.md#annotation).

-In this developers giode we discuss parts of the used scrips and Snakemake pipeline that are important, hard to understand or can be changed.
+In this developer's guide, we discuss parts of the used tools/scrips and Snakemake pipeline that are important, difficult to understand or can be changed.
 Furthermore, the main packages and modules used are shown.
+Lastly, the latest bugs are also noted.

 ## Environments and packages